The Gower Way Long Distance Path

-There are leaflets available to buy that describe the path as it journeys between there and Rhossilli (see below).
+There are leaflets available to buy that describe the path as it journeys between there and Rhosili (see below).

 There are over 50 stone waymarkers along the route and these are inscribed with the Gower Society logo and the individual number of the stone.

-If you enjoy Swansea Walks and also Gower Walks, why not try walking with Swansea Ramblers and explore the area with a sociable group of walkers and also take part in the social events we hold throughout the year.
+If you enjoy walking in Gower and Swansea why not try walking with Swansea Ramblers and explore more of the area with a sociable group of walkers.
+We also have social events throughout the year.

 Ordnance Survey map of the route to walk